canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 ## Additional Resources

-For further information and details on the security and cryptographic specifications used by Charmed Kafka, please refer to the [Security Explanation page](TODO).
+For further information and details on the security and cryptographic specifications used by Charmed Spark, please refer to the [Security Explanation page](TODO).